Parades, music, and fancy dresses – find out how they celebrate Carnival in Portugal and where to find all the parties!

 When did Carnival begin in Portugal?

 Although it is unclear exactly when these festivities began in Portugal, they’re known to be more than five centuries old, going back to Catholic roots.
+The carnival originated in the context of ancient Roman celebrations, evolving over time.
 The earliest recorded Carnival festivities in Portugal date back to the 16th century when the House of Aviz ruled the country.

 The House of Aviz was a Portuguese dynasty that ruled the Kingdom of Portugal from 1385 to 1580.
 At that time in history, Carnival was different from what it is now.
 It was primarily celebrated by the country’s affluent nobles who’d host grand events like masked balls and others.